pawan-git-space/Pawan_Kumar_RTL/Junior_engineer/readme.md

 Spec Document.pdf: a detailed specification / bug report for a junior engineer to follow.

-Sample solution: corrected code + step-by-step debugging notes showing how to fix the issues.
+Issue fixed by junior engineer.pdf: corrected code + step-by-step debugging notes showing how to fix the issues.